Dear reader of ADxS.org, please excuse the disruption.

 2.3.
 Early childhood stress experience as a cause of rejection sensitivity

-The psychological models of rejection sensitivity attribute this to traumatic experiences in early childhood, which activate the DMS (“Defensive Motivational System” as one of the two behavior-controlling motivational systems according to Gray, which encourages the affected person to actively avoid and fight-or-flight reactions) and develop a defense mechanism (overcaution as protection against unexpected injury), which can no longer be adequately controlled due to inadequate (emotional) self-regulation.2728
+The psychological models of rejection sensitivity attribute this to traumatic experiences in early childhood, which activate the DMS (“Defensive Motivational System” as one of the two behavior-controlling motivational systems according to Gray, which encourages people with ADHD to actively avoid and fight-or-flight reactions) and form a defense mechanism (overcaution as protection against unexpected injury), which can no longer be adequately controlled due to inadequate (emotional) self-regulation.2930

 2.4.
 Rejection sensitivity and attachment styles

-Different attachment styles clearly predict rejection sensitivity in ADHD.
+Different attachment styles clearly predict Rejection Sensitivity (not only in ADHD).

-A secure attachment style is the least affected by rejection sensitivity, while a preoccupied attachment style showed the most ADHD symptoms, even more so than a dismissing attachment style.29 Against this background, rejection sensitivity could be understood as a direct expression of insecure attachment.
+A secure attachment style is the least affected by Rejection Sensitivity, while a preoccupied attachment style showed the most ADHD symptoms, even more so than a dismissing attachment style.31 Against this background, rejection sensitivity could be understood as a direct expression of insecure attachment.

-This fits in with the picture on this side that even an insecure attachment style can cause enough early childhood stress to activate the genetic disposition to psychological problems (here and in particular in ADHD due to the high sensitivity present there).
+This fits in with the picture on this side that even an insecure attachment style can cause enough early childhood stress to activate the genetic disposition to mental health problems (here and especially in ADHD due to the high sensitivity present there).

 More on attachment styles and what parents can do to prevent them: Attachment styles in the chapter ⇒ Prevention.